 Chairman: Chad Weldon, Rockwell Collins

 Goal: Develop flight deck display interface standard for primary display and related applications (e.g., FMS).
-Support new airplane development programs including Airbus A380, A350 and Boeing 787.
+Support new airplane development programs including Airbus A380, A350, and A400M, and Boeing 787, 737MAX, KC-46A, and B777X.
 Ensure growth for CNS/ATM applications that provide advanced operational concepts that will increase aviation safety, capacity, and efficiency.

 Scope: ARINC 661, Cockpit Display System Interfaces to User Systems, is being expanded to meet OEM requirements for new airplanes.
 ARINC 661 defines a Graphical User Interface (GUI) to displays.
 It also defines GUI objects.
 ARINC 661 will enable flight crews to interact with the CDS using a cursor control device.